How we use and protect your personal data

 - in the event that we buy or sell any business or assets, including the sale of an individual website owned by us, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets; and

 - if Elder or substantially all of its assets are acquired by a third party, in which case personal data held by it about its members and customers will be one of the transferred assets.

 Sharing Aggregated or Anonymised Data

-Where we have made your information anonymous, we may share it this outside of Elder with partners such as research groups, universities, advertisers or connected sites.
+Where we have made your personal data anonymous, we may share it outside of Elder with partners such as research groups, universities, advertisers or connected sites.
 For example, we may share information publicly to show trends about the financial services market.